underscoreio/essential-slick/src/pages/8-databases.md

 Each chapter uses its own database---so these steps will need to be applied for each chapter.

-We've given detailed instructions for two populate databases below.
+We've given detailed instructions for two populated databases below.

 ## PostgreSQL